Surdavow/Script_CRC_Updater/README.md

 # Script_CRC_Updater
- A Blockland utility script to automatically update modified files in a specified, unzipped folder
+ A Blockland utility script to automatically update modified files in a specified, unzipped folder, check the description text file for an overview